3rd Royal Surrey Militia: Second Boer War

 After the disasters of Black Week at the start of the Second Boer War in December 1899, most of the Regular Army was sent to South Africa, and many militia units were embodied to replace them for home defence and to garrison certain overseas stations.
 The 4th East Surreys was embodied on 4 December 1899 and disembodied on 12 July 1901 It was embodied again on 24 February 1902 and volunteered for overseas service.

-The battalion embarked for South Africa with a strength of 21 officers and 637 other ranks, under the command of Lt-Col Ernest Sullivan, a retired regular major.
+The battalion embarked for South Africa with a strength of 21 officers and 637 other ranks, under the command of Lt-Col Ernest Sulivan, a retired regular major.
 On arrival in South Africa on 10 April half the battalion went to the Sterkstroom district for blockhouse duty, while the remainder sailed up the coast to land at Port Nolloth.
 Here it joined the Namaqualand Field Force, which was dealing with an incursion of Boers into the copper mining district.
 Together with a company of Cape Volunteers the 4th East Surreys made a forced march through an enemy-held district to secure an important railway viaduct at Klipfontein, where it arrived on 20 April.
 The column then moved out on 28 April to attack a position at Steinkopf, where the Boers were strongly positioned on rugged Kopjes over a front of at least 2.5 mi.
 The engagement lasted all day, with the Surreys losing 4 killed, 4 wounded, and 8 prisoners.
 Next day the Boers had gone, and the column pushed on to relieve Okiep, where a garrison including a detachment of the 3rd Queen's (Royal West Surrey Regiment) (the former 2nd RSM) and a large number of miners, both white and Coloured, had been besieged for a month.
 The 4th East Surreys moved into Okiep on 13 May.
 The Treaty of Vereeniging brought the war to an end on 31 May and the Namaqualand Field Force was broken up.
 The half battalion then returned to Cape Town where it guarded Prisoner-of-war camps at Greens Point and Simon's Town.
 After returning home the battalion was disembodied on 25 September 1902.

-During its service in South Africa the battalion had lost 22 other ranks killed or died from disease.
+During its service in South Africa the battalion had lost 22 other ranks (ORs) killed or died from disease.
 It was awarded the Battle Honour South Africa 1902 and the participants received the Queen's South Africa Medal with the clasps for 'Cape Colony' and 'South Africa 1902'.